 Joe Ciriano: It’s my pleasure, David.

-Joe Ciriano: So I was born in Brooklyn, but moved down here to Durham, North Carolina.
-When I was just a baby, my parents were both born and raised in Brooklyn as was all of their extended family.
-I’m the oldest of three siblings.
-So my two, my younger sister and brother were both born in North Carolina.
+Joe Ciriano: So I was born in Brooklyn, but moved down here to Durham, North Carolina when I was just a baby.
+My parents were both born and raised in Brooklyn, as was all of their extended family.
+I’m the oldest of three siblings, so my younger sister and brother were both born in North Carolina.
 They’re true natives.

-You know, we’re, we’re a very close knit family.
-We always have been, we’ve always on both joy side.
-And my side gotten together, spent time with extended family to this day, even at years after her passing, uh, we still spend holidays in the summer at a Lake house with them.
+We’re a very close knit family.
+We always have been, on both Joy’s side and my side.
+We have spent time together with our extended families.
+Even eight years after her passing, we still spend holidays in the summer at a lake house with them.

 David Hirsch: Okay.
 So how would you describe your relationship with your dad?